theboxer/markdown-editor/core/components/markdowneditor/docs/systemsettings.md

 **Key:** `markdowneditor.cropper.enable_cropper`
 **Default:** `true`

-When enabled, a pop-up window with Cropper will show before each image upload.
+When enabled, a pop-up window with Cropper will show with each image upload.
-In the cropper pop-up you can crop, scale and rotate image.
+In the cropper pop-up you can crop, scale and rotate images before they are uploaded.

 ### Profiles
 **Key:** `markdowneditor.cropper.profiles`